-Hope Lowery served as founder, then Executive Director, and finally President of the Board before passing on her legacy.
+Hope Lowry served as founder, then Executive Director, and finally President of the Board before passing on her legacy.
 During that time, she became a mentor and a role model for her young friend, Hildreth Spencer, who carried on her legacy and dedication to the welfare of homeless animals.
-We like to think we share Hope's zeal and commitment more than 99 years later.
+We like to think we share Hope's zeal and commitment more than 100 years later.
 We believe Hope and Hildreth would be proud of all that we have accomplished and all we hope to achieve in the future to help "Save the lives of animals while enriching the lives of humans."

-Funding for the Lenawee Humane Society comes from membership dues, store sales, donations, grants, fundraising events and program income.
-In 2020, the annual budget of LHS is \$700,000.
+Funding for the Lenawee Humane Society comes from membership dues, store sales, donations, grants, and fundraising events.
+In 2023, the annual budget of LHS is \$1,200,000.